 But, not every government security policy is directed solely at government entities.
 The NIST Cybersecurity Framework (or NIST CSF ) is a set of best practices for cybersecurity that has been widely adopted by both government agencies and private entities across the U.S.

 The value of NIST CSF goes far beyond its scope (which is massive).
-Adopting NIST CSF also puts you in compliance with more granular cybersecurity frameworks such as FedRAMP, HIPAA, FISMA, and SOX.
+Adopting NIST CSF also puts you in compliance with more granular cybersecurity frameworks such as FedRAMP, HIPAA, FISMA, and the new Cybersecurity Maturity Model Compliance framework(CMMC) coming in 2020.
 This makes NIST CSF valuable across industry verticals, and it’s often seen as a “catch-all” for some of the more nuanced cybersecurity policies.

 Remember, you still need to implement unique solutions for both DFARS and ITAR compliance.
 Both of these are packaged within Microsoft environments.
 But, you should work with a Partner to set up the policies that unlock both of them separately from your NIST CSF compliance.